peppishroom/ufo-sightings/README.md

 Try different clustering algorithms or cluster counts

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

+**Notes**

+This topic is exploratory and not directly related to my intended major; however, the skills and analysis used are transferable to other data sets.